 Children’s Zero Fare Travel Pass

 Some children are entitled to a Zero Fare Pass for free travel within South Yorkshire between home and school.
+If your child is eligible, please apply online for a Children’s Zero Fare Travel Pass.

 Your child must fit one of the following criteria: